Test: Is the Treatment Suitable for Me?

 - Amblyopia (weak sightedness)

-Note: We typically start treatment at the earliest 3 months after vision loss occur.
-There is no upper limit for the period that has already passed since the loss of vision: the treatment is not less effective when the damage occurred many years ago.
+Note: There is no upper limit for the period that has already passed since the loss of vision: the treatment is not less effective when the damage occurred many years ago.

 Exclusion Criteria for Current Stimulation:

 We cannot offer currents stimulation if one or more of the following points apply to you:

 - Electric or electronic implants (e.g. heart pacemakers or defibrillators.
 In rare cases acceptable – please inform us beforehand)

 - Any metal artifacts in your head.

 Note: dental implants or small titanium screws are no problem